rtahmasbi/FirewallX/README.md

 # Next Generation Virtual Private Network
 I'd like to share my efforts for making a Next Generation Virtual Private Network here.

-For this project, I did the following steps and will explain each separately.
+For this project, I did the following steps and will explain each one separately:
+1. Making hardware (aka assembling the hardware components)
+2. making Linux from scratch as the VPN OS
+3. Configurations and settings
+4. Picking the components

 # Hardware
 There are many hardware firewalls in the market.
 For example